Smart Homes Market Size and Share

 • Smart Sensors

-• Smoke/ Hazard Detectors
+• Smoke/Hazard Detectors

 • Smart Cameras and Monitoring

-• Garage-Door Operators and Others
+• Garage-Door Operators and Rest of Access Control, Safety and Security

 • Lighting